Update on the Afghanistan National Institute of Music

 The world is sadly aware of the events in Afghanistan and of the danger faced by women, girls, journalists, and all those who helped the Americans during the war.
 Less visible is the danger faced in Afghanistan by musicians of all ages, and the Taliban’s history of denying the human right of access to music and music-making.

-A number of stories have started to appear in the media outlining the terrible dangers faced by Afghan musicians, and progress made toward ensuring their safety.
-These articles have focused on the closing of the Afghanistan National Institute of Music, an organization with which the League of American Orchestras has a relationship, and whose musicians have inspired global audiences.
+A number of media stories outlined the terrible dangers faced by Afghan musicians, and progress made toward ensuring their safety.
+These articles have focused on the closing of the Afghanistan National Institute of Music (ANIM) in Kabul, an organization with which the League of American Orchestras has a relationship, and whose musicians have inspired global audiences.
 On December 13, 2021, all 273 members of ANIM arrived safely in Lisbon, Portugal, where the institute will be reestablished.

 In the short term, there are three main ways that individuals and organizations can help:

 - Learn more about the young musicians of Afghanistan by visiting anim-music.org

 - Help spread the word through your communications channels of the plight of Afghan musicians by reposting articles such as the ones above.
 Please tag with these hashtags on social media:

 - Donate to “Friends of ANIM,” the official US-based nonprofit organization supporting the Afghanistan National Institute of Music (ANIM) at this link, and ask others to do the same.